sakshigupta0119/Sleep-Alarm-in-Automobiles-for-Driver-Safety/README.md

 **Solution Implemented:**
 This project is a small initiative to apply Artificial Intelligence as a boon to save lives and promote safe driving practices.
 It focuses on making use of Machine Learning in identifying whether a driver is about to sleep with the “blinking eyes actions” and switching on an alarm system to make the driver alert of his sleepiness.
 This would help the driver in a sudden waking up action.
 Furthermore, the driver could take a wise and rational decision to stop and rest and prevent the destruction of life and property.
+To reduce the risk of accidents, an alarm is set for the driver in Automobiles, whenever he/she is about to sleep for a specified minimum amount of time.
+Data preprocessing was performed based on the annotation of the images.
+TensorFlow, CNN, Deep Learning, ImageNet have been used to detect driver drowsiness.
+The Pygame module is also used to set an alarm sound for the driver.

 **Accuracy Score:**
 Test Data : 95.185%